rbeerwerth/BornAgain-website/content/documentation/cookbook/_index.md

 +++
-title = "Tutorial examples"
+title = "Cookbook"
 weight = 50
 +++

-## Sample model reference
+## Exemplary Python scripts

-This section presents BornAgain simulations of various model systems.
-All Python scripts are shipped with BornAgain.
+This section of the online documentation is the BornAgain cookbook.
+It is a vast collection of exemplary Python scripts for various model systems.
+All scripts are also shipped with the BornAgain binaries.
 They can be found in the "Examples" directory:

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" id="OperationSystemTab" role="tablist">